 The cliff-lined east coast of Taiwan has some of the most spectacular landscape you’ll see.
 And there’s no better way to see them cycling; stopping wherever and whenever you want to snap a killer shot.
 There are also local swimming holes, beaches and archeological sites, hiking trails that aren’t in any guidebook.

-One of the things in the bucket list of young Taiwanese is doing a ‘round island’ cycling trip.
+One of the things in the bucket list of young Taiwanese is doing a ‘round island’ Taiwan cycling trip.
 The 1000km+ route can be done in around 2 weeks, depending on your speed and how much down time you need.
 Most people will build in detours in their itinerary to visit sites of cultural and historical interests along the way.

 The polar opposite of the people you’ll encounter in mainland China, the people of Taiwan are warm, friendly and extremely hospitable.
-Even though language might be a barrier, you can be assured that the Taiwanese will try their best to help you.
+Even though the language might be a barrier, you can be assured that the Taiwanese will try their best to help you.
 I’ve witnessed an old man who was so eager to help a foreign visitor that he called his son on the phone, so that he could be the translator.
-Any visitors who holds a map while looking lost will attract someone to come to their aid, almost immediately.
+Any visitor who holds a map while looking lost will attract someone to come to their aid, almost immediately.

 Most, if not all Taiwanese, are well educated.
 Not only in the sense that they all go to college, but also because they are cultured and civilized.
 The concept of queuing and giving way is not only adhered to but it is embraced as second nature.

 I’ve couchsurfed a few places in Taiwan, and all of them have been extremely positive experiences.
 People made me feel right at home, went out of their way to help me, and are the most generous hosts.
-Nothing compares to sampling delicious food with a local, who could tell you the story behind each dish and their cultural significance.
+Nothing compares to sampling delicious food with a local, who could tell you the story behind each dish and its cultural significance.